Push-Top vs Screw-Top Cartridges: Filling Speed & Workflow | Empty 510 Carts

 • Good for:

-• faster production runs
+• Faster production

-• repeatable workflows
+• Automated workflows

-• press-based finishing
+• Press-based finishing

-• you need consistent technique/pressure
+• You need consistent technique/pressure to seal the cap correctly

 Screw Top Caps